-The Trunk Water System Facilities are constructed to serve the entire community or a larger service area and therefore deemed to be of community-wide benefit.
+The Trunk Water System Facilities are constructed to serve the entire community or a larger service area and therefore deemed to be of communitywide benefit.
 Trunk water mains, pump stations, wells, storage tanks, and treatment facilities shall be financed by a Water Availability Charge (WAC) to be paid at the time of connection to the City system.

-Water Availability Charge (WAC) on units existing at the time of construction may be paid in normally not more than 15 annual installments of principal plus interest on the unpaid principal balance at an interest rate set by the City Council.
+Water Availability Charge (WAC) and City Connection fees on units existing at the time of construction may be paid in normally not more than 1520 annual installments of principal plus interest on the unpaid principal balance at an interest rate set by the City Council.
 Water Availability Charge (WAC) on units built after the water main construction should be paid in full at the time the building permit is issued.
+Formatted: Highlight Formatted: Highlight